kevinfunk/menu_link_clone/README.md

  * Introduction
  * Requirements
  * Installation
+ * Configuration

 INTRODUCTION
 ------------

 The Menu Link Clone provide a functionality to clone menu link items at the time of clone any menu.

 REQUIREMENTS
 ------------